Non-Exact Symplectic Cobordisms Between Contact 3-Manifolds: Introduction

 \begin{remark} Technically the definitions of $\ECH_*(M,\xi ; h)$ and $c(M,\xi)$ depend not just on~$\xi$ but also on a choice of contact form and almost complex structure.
 However, Taubes' isomorphism to Seiberg-Witten Floer homology implies that they are actually independent of these choices, thus we are safe in writing $\ECH_*(M,\xi ; h)$ without explicitly mentioning the extra data. \end{remark}

 An argument due to Eliashberg\footnote{In the appendix of \cite{Yau:overtwisted}, Eliashberg sketches an argument to show that every overtwisted contact manifold has trivial contact homology, and this argument also implies the vanishing of the ECH contact invariant.} shows that $c(M,\xi) = 0$ whenever $(M,\xi)$ is overtwisted, and a much more general computation in \cite{Wendl:openbook2} established the same result whenever $(M,\xi)$ has planar $k$-torsion for any $k \ge 0$.
-It is therefore natural to ask whether the latter result can be recovered as a consequence of Theorem~\ref{thm:overtwisted}.
-This is highly non-obvious, and we will not attempt to prove it here in full generality: the trouble is that non-exact cobordisms do not in general give rise to well behaved maps on~ECH.
-Recently however, Hutchings \cite{Hutchings:quantitative} has shown that such maps do exist for the case $h=0$ whenever $(W,\omega)$ is a strong cobordism with an exact symplectic form---Hutchings refers to such cobordisms as \emph{weakly exact}.
-An easy corollary is thus the following:
+The latter result can now be recovered as a consequence of Theorem~\ref{thm:overtwisted}, using a result recently announced by Hutchings \cite{Hutchings:SFT} that $(M_-,\xi_-) \cob (M_+,\xi_+)$ and $c(M_+,\xi_+) = 0$ imply $c(M_-,\xi_-) = 0$.
+This is highly non-obvious since the cobordisms we construct are never exact (see Remark~\ref{remark:notExact}), and non-exact cobordisms do not in general give rise to well-behaved maps on~ECH in its standard form.
+The situation becomes slightly simpler however under stricter assumptions, e.g.~Hutchings and Taubes have explained in \cite{HutchingsTaubes:Arnold2} how to construct such maps for the case $h=0$ whenever $(W,\omega)$ is a strong cobordism with an exact symplectic form, sometimes called a ``weakly exact'' cobordism: